 Platelet Rich Plasma (PRP) Therapy is a proactive therapeutic non-surgical intervention for both women and men experiencing hair loss.
 PRP has been used with positive outcomes in medicine for 20 years in various applications including in plastic and cosmetic surgery, orthopedics and sports medicine.
 My blog posts on PRP explain the science behind it (Part I) and the PRP Facelift procedure (Part II).
-Recent research (article 1 and article 2) has shown the application of a similar technique applied to the scalp has shown promising results in reversing hair loss.
+Research has shown the application of a similar technique applied to the scalp has shown promising results in reversing hair loss.

 Does it work?
 Extensive clinical trials are not complete to establish the effectiveness of this treatment.
 We have seen great results at Glow.
 Published results in the literature are promising, and there are myriad anecdotal accounts and case reports reflecting positive success.

-This video from The Doctors shows one woman’s experience.
-Joseph Greco, PhD in Florida has been one of the first pioneers in the field and he reports an approximate 70% response rate.
+Joseph Greco, PhD in Florida was one of the first pioneers in the field and he reports an approximate 70% response rate.
 This blog post from the women's hair loss project documents a testimonial from one of his patients.
-The internet is filled with before and after pictures, but it is too early to determine what percentage of people this technique can help.
+In our experience, 75% of patients notice an increase in hair density and thickness and almost everyone observes a slowing or stopping of hair loss.

-We recommend 3 to 6 treatments 6 weeks apart, then extend the time intervals for maintenance, if there is a good response.
+We recommend 3 to 6 treatments of PRP 6 weeks apart, then extend the time intervals for maintenance, if there is a good response.
 This is the same schedule recommended for KeraLase, which is our preferred treatment for hair loss.
 Read more about KeraLase here.

 We recommend treating with KeraLase, Kerafactor shampoo & leave-in growth factor serum, with topical medications (rogaine and propecia) and using nutrafol as a supplement to support hair health.
 Read more about our hair loss program here.